nrwl/nx/docs/angular/nx-commands/affected-test.md

 Default: `3`

-Max number of parallel processes
+Max number of parallel processes.
+This flag is ignored if the parallel option is set to `false`.

 ### only-failed